More Schools Making Healthy Food Choices in the Upcoming School Year

 The trend of healthier cafeterias continues to blossom, with more schools making over their lunches.
 Tune into some of the latest initiatives that have our children’s health at heart.

 Weight issues among children have become such a problem in this country that some experts are mulling over whether to deem obesity an actual epidemic.
 According to a report at Explorer News, the number of overweight children in the United States has doubled over the past three decades.
 Nearly 25 percent of children between the ages of 6 and 11 are considered obese by current standards.
-When children gain too much weight during their younger years, they are at much higher risk for conditions like heart disease, diabetes and some types of cancer.
-Schools have recognized the obesity problem in this country, and many are taking steps to address the issue right in their own school lunchrooms.
+When children gain too much weight during their younger years, they are at much higher risk for conditions like heart disease, diabetes, and some types of cancer.
+Schools have recognized the obesity problem in this country, and many are taking steps to address it right in their school lunchrooms.

 Bringing Nutrition to the Classroom